asklar/mcpb/CLI.md

 - `.env.local`, `.env.*.local`
 - `package-lock.json`, `yarn.lock`

-### Custom Exclusions with .dxtignore
+### Custom Exclusions with .mcpbignore

-You can create a `.dxtignore` file in your extension directory to specify additional files and patterns to exclude during packing.
+You can create a `.mcpbignore` file in your extension directory to specify additional files and patterns to exclude during packing.
 This works similar to `.npmignore` or `.gitignore`:

 ```
-# .dxtignore example
+# .mcpbignore example
 # Comments start with #
 *.test.js
 src/**/*.test.ts